Control/select media features

 These are the runtime controls to use when a file has been loaded from either “Open File” or from the playlist.

-Start with selection of an audio track.
+Start by selecting an audio track .
 You can switch the audio track even when the video is loaded and playing (though it is recommended to pause first, to preserve good sync between audio and image.)

-“Note: You can in the Audio Settings set to load all external audio tracks alongside the video file.
-Embedded tracks are always loaded”
+“Note: In the Audio Settings, you can enable loading all external audio tracks alongside the video file.
+Embedded tracks are always loaded.”

 Video/image mapping

-If the video/image media is not correctly mapped (looks weird), most likely the correct media mapping have not been set for this particular media.
+If the video or image is not correctly mapped, the correct media mapping most likely has not been set for that particular media.

-First make sure to select what type of stereoscopic mode your content has, and then also specify if what type of grid your content should be mapped on.
+First make sure to select what type of stereoscopic mode your content uses, and then specify which type of grid your content should be mapped onto.

 These are the grid mappings for specific content:

-1. None : For pre-splitted movies (meaning content is prepared in advanced to look correct on every client).
-Every client normally has different video content (but still same file names).
+- None : For pre-split movies, meaning content is prepared in advance to look correct on every client.
+Every client normally has different video content, but still the same file names.

-Note: You can force 3D content to be displayed as 2D by forcing 2D, with the settting below in the stereoscopic mode drop-down menu.
+Note: You can force 3D content to be displayed as 2D by selecting the setting below in the stereoscopic mode drop-down menu.

 Control what happens at “End of file”